hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **Computers are not artists**

 This post is a follow-up to my 2018 article ["Can Computers Create Art"](https://www.mdpi.com/2076-0752/7/2/18)  and [talk](https://www.youtube.com/watch?v=APkitEWqdKw), in which I argue that computers will (almost certainly) never be artists and they will never make artists obsolete.
-People have been making art with computers for nearly 60 years, some by writing code that makes pictures, and others that paint and animate with digital tools, and I described how each of these examples are authored by artists, and controlled by artists.
+People have been making art with computers for nearly 60 years, some by writing code that makes pictures, and others by painting and animating with digital tools, and I described how each of these examples are authored by artists, and controlled by artists.

 Nothing fundamental has changed with the latest developments: the latest algorithms do not "automate creativity" or make artists obsolete---they are computer software tools used by humans to make art.
 If these ideas are unfamiliar you may wish to read [my previous paper](https://www.mdpi.com/2076-0752/7/2/18) or watch [the talk](https://www.youtube.com/watch?v=APkitEWqdKw), especially if this year's diffusion models are your first exposure to generative computer art.